 LinkedIn SEO means crafting your profile in a way that improves its ranking in search results.
 The higher your profile ranking in search results, the more people will discover and see it.
 Plus, it ensures your profile is visible specifically to your target audience.

-Just like any social media platform, LinkedIn uses an algorithm that determines what content to display against a particular search term.
+Like any social media platform, LinkedIn uses an algorithm to determine what content to display against a particular search term.
 When a profile meets the algorithm’s requirements, it gets ranked higher in search results and draws more attention.

 Is SEO on LinkedIn the Same as Website SEO?

 There’re many similarities and some differences between LinkedIn SEO and website SEO.
 It is essential to understand both aspects to craft a better SEO strategy.

 When people look up something on google, they are likely to use long-tail keywords.
 But, LinkedIn audiences use short-tail keywords to discover the profiles or content they want to find.
 For instance, “best marketing solutions in NYC” on google equates to “marketing services” on LinkedIn.

 But overall, LinkedIn SEO is not quite measurable as website SEO.
 This means there isn’t any single course of action to make your LinkedIn profile SEO-friendly.
 The only foolproof SEO strategy is to find the right keywords and use them effectively in different sections of your profile.